How to Handle Tax Deductions from Your Canadian Rental Property

 Tax deductible expenses typically fall into two categories:

-- Capital expenses: These are expenses that have a lasting result, for example purchasing a rental property.
-In most cases you can’t deduct the entire cost in the taxation year the expense was incurred.
+- Capital expenses: These are expenses that have a lasting result.
+For example, purchasing a rental property.

 Did you know using Rhenti is tax deductible?
 Rhenti's tools help you find tenants fast, easily manage multiple renter conversations, and screen detailed renter applications so you can choose the right renter and rest easy.